Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Conclusion

-When simulating our test cases, we had to copy residual from the vector of variables to the Epetra vector and Jacobian derivatives to Epetra compressed-row sparse matrix, per requirements of the Rythmos solver.
-This added small additional overhead to the computation.
+When simulating our test cases, we had to copy the residual values from the vector of variables to the Epetra vector and the Jacobian derivatives to a compressed-row sparse matrix provided by Epetra, per requirements of the Rythmos solver.
+This added a small additional overhead to the computation.
 The full power of the proposed approach could be demonstrated with numerical solvers that do not require specific data formats, but instead provide abstract interfaces to all linear and elementary algebra operations.
 While such solvers are still not part of the mainstream, a lot of activities have been done in that direction as for example in Tpetra project \cite{baker2012}.

 Using abstract elementary algebra has potential applications way beyond automatic differentiation.
-As we have shown in this paper, it could be used for reconfiguring models at runtime.
-Constant parameters could be changed into variables and vice versa.
+As we have shown in this paper, it could be used for reconfiguring models at runtime; constant parameters could be changed into variables and vice versa.
 Abstract data types also could be used for diagnostics, for example to identify structurally singular Jacobians.
 Furthermore, this approach could be used for preprocessing model equations for index reduction of differential-algebraic equations or tearing algorithms for system decomposition.

-Abstract elementary algebra can also help code reuse.
-Same model code can be reused for local sensitivity analysis or embedded uncertainty quantification, simply by using different template parameter.
+Abstract elementary algebra can also help reuse existing code.
+The same model code can be reused for local sensitivity analysis or embedded uncertainty quantification, simply by using different template parameters.
 The same holds true for solvers that provide abstract interfaces for elementary algebra.
 More reuse streamlines code verification and improves development efficiency, which are critical for any large scale computation.
 All of these will be pursued in subsequent work.